ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 ### Store:

 The Redux store is contained within the "redux" folder in the src/app directory and shipped in a provider which passes the redux store down to the entire application as state in the "layout.js" file.
-The "store.js" file configures the redux store and combines each of the reducers located within app/Features/FeatureName/featureSlice.
+The "store.js" file configures the redux store and combines each of the reducers located within app/Features/{FeatureName}/{featureSlice}.

 ```
-Example Application, Store Expanded:
+Example Application - Store Expanded:

 ├── redux
 │   ├── provider.js